gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieves a specific FAQ using its slug identifier.
+Use this API to get a particular FAQ by its slug.

 *Returned Response:*